-Casino Reward Club Cards: Why You Should Have One, and How to Use it.
+Casino Players Club Cards: Why You Should Have One, and How to Use it.

-How to use your casino club card to earn extra cash and rewards
+How to use your casino players club card to earn extra cash and rewards

 by Paul Diamond Blow

-Using your club card points for food or merchandise
+Using your players club card points for food or merchandise

-More benefits of having a casino club card
+More benefits of having a casino players club card

-Many casinos will often send coupons or emails to their player's club card members with offers for discounts on resort rooms, free food, or even free money.
-A typical offer will be a "$30 for $20" coupon which will give you $10 free money when buying a $20 slot machine ticket.
-I personally regularly receive such offers which give me $10-20 free slot machine money from two Washington State casinos I frequent.
+Many casinos will often send coupon mailers or emails to their player's club card members with offers for discounts on resort rooms, free food, or even free money.
+A typical coupon mailer will give you $10-$20 free money for each week of the month.
+I personally regularly receive monthly coupon mailers from the two Washington State casinos I frequent the most, plus one from a Las Vegas casino/hotel where I signed up for a players card.
+The coupon mailers I receive give me free money (in the form of points to use on the slot machines), coupons for free food, and sometimes even free or half price rooms at the resort hotels.
 Getting these coupons makes it worth signing up for a casino player's card even if you do not use the card while playing in the casino.
 Of course, the more you wager while using your club card, the more generous these coupons you receive will be.
+Most casinos will also will give you free "birthday" money and free "anniversary" money each year if you have a players card.

 Does using your club card bring bad luck on the games?